 About

-I am a sculptor working primarily with steel, rope, and cast metal.
-My practice investigates how bodily and structural systems endure when damage is permanent—how form adapts, reorganizes, and continues to function under ongoing stress.
+I am a sculptor working primarily with cast metal—iron, bronze, and aluminum.
+My practice examines how bodily and structural systems endure when damage is permanent: how form adapts, reorganizes, and continues to function under sustained stress.

-I am currently pursuing an MFA in Sculpture at the University of Dallas.
-I hold a BFA in Art and Technology from the University of Oklahoma.
-Prior professional experience outside the studio informs my attention to labor, endurance, and material consequence, though the work itself resists direct representation.
+I am currently pursuing an MFA in Sculpture at the University of Dallas and hold a BFA in Art and Technology from the University of Oklahoma.
+My work ranges from intimate objects to public installations and is intended to be encountered physically—through proximity, scale, and weight—as records of persistence rather than symbols of triumph.

 Creating in Iron